cielliang/blog-cielyann/trunk/wp-content/plugins/post-rich-videos-and-photos-galleries/readme.txt

 = Do I need to upload my videos/photos to the server before starting ? =

-No. Cincopa agent will do it for you after you've completed the post.
+No. Cincopa agent will do it for you after you've completed the post or you can batch upload it.

 = Do I need to register with Cincopa ? =

 Yes.
-After clicking the C in the post page follow the instructions to register with Cincopa.
+After clicking the C icon in the post page follow the instructions to register with Cincopa.

-= What about non-WordPress sites/blogs ? =
+= Why can't I use my server ? =

-You can also embed your gallery in other sites/blogs using a HTML code.
-To create your gallery start here http://www.cincopa.com/wpplugin/start.aspx and follow the instructions.
+If you are using one of those low cost shared hosting solution then you better let Cincopa do the media hosting for you.
+Your hosting is perfect for hosting your site but they are not optimized to serve your videos, photos or music.
+Combining your hosting solution with Cincopa will render a professional site.

 == Screenshots ==